 If you live in England

-Parents who receive certain benefits may be able to claim 15 hours of free childcare after their child turns two for 38 weeks of the year.
+Also, parents who receive certain benefits may be able to claim free childcare after their child turns two.

 Find out more about free childcare hours in England